 Kentucky employers should prepare for possible changes to their personnel policies regarding adoption leave to ensure adoptive parents receive their entitled leave under Kentucky law.

 During the 2021 Legislative Session, House Bill 210 was signed into law, which amends KRS 337.015, Kentucky’s Adoption Leave Act.
 The amended law requires Kentucky employers to allow a period of personal leave of up to six weeks to parents who adopt a child under the age of 10, or if the employer has a policy that provides birth parents time off for bonding that is greater than six weeks, that time period will also be available to the adoptive parents.
 In addition, if the employer provides any other benefits to birth parents, those benefits will also be available to the adoptive parents.
-The new law is applicable to all Kentucky employers regardless of size and became effective June 29, 2021.
+The new law is applicable to all Kentucky employers regardless of size and becomes effective June 29, 2021.

 Employees are eligible for leave and other benefits under this law based upon the employer’s existing eligibility requirements for paid and unpaid parental leave.
 Employees are required to make a written request to their employer before being granted leave.